aman2288/Python-Programs/README.md

 # Python-Programs
-these are some Python Programs
+Program names are given inside the program.